-There is an infrequently-used mortgage program available that could be the solution to a buyer's or seller’s problem.
+There is an infrequently-used mortgage program available that could help with a buyer's financing challenges.

 2/1 temporary buydown is a fixed-rate mortgage where, at closing, the seller prepays interest to lower the payments over two years.
 The borrower must qualify at the note rate but will have lower payments for the first part of their mortgage term.

 With a 2/1 buydown, the first 12 payments (year 1) are calculated at 2% lower than the buyer's note rate, and the next 12 months (year 2) payments are calculated at 1% lower than the buyer's rate.
 Then, the rest of the payments (28 years) payments are calculated at the note rate.